mendix/docs/content/en/docs/appstore/use-content/modules/opc-ua-connector.md

 ## Basic Configuration

-This chapter explains how to quickly configure connection to an OPC-UA server, browse for nodes, read, and write data using the template pages included in the connector.
+This section explains how to quickly configure a connection to an OPC-UA server, browse for nodes, read, and write data using the template pages included in the connector.

 ### App Startup and Shutdown

-Make sure you call the OPC-UA `After Start Up` and `Before Shutdown` actions from your App After Startup and Before Shutdown microflows configured in your App settings.
+Make sure that you call the OPC-UA `After Start Up` and `Before Shutdown` actions from your app's After-Startup and Before-Shutdown microflows that are configured in your App Settings.
-Actions full name are `OPCUAConnector.ASU_OPCUA` and `OPCUAConnector.BSD_OPCUA`.
+The full names of the actions are `OPCUAConnector.ASU_OPCUA` and `OPCUAConnector.BSD_OPCUA`.

-* After Start Up tries to reconnect to configured servers, re-monitor items and pre-loads your App trusted certificates.
+* After Start Up tries to reconnect to configured servers, re-monitor items, and pre-loads your App trusted certificates.
 * Before Shutdown close all opened connections.

 {{% alert color="info" %}}If you maintain many connections to OPC-UA servers, the startup will take much longer.{{% /alert %}}